AdobeDocs/experience-manager-65.en/help/assets/interactive-videos.md

 ### Adobe Customer Solutions Webinar {#adobe-customer-success-webinar}

-The "Using Interactive Video, Link Sharing, and YouTube sharing in Experience Manager Assets" webinar teaches you how to use interactive video and other features to tie conversion driven events into your video marketing content.
+The "Using Interactive Video, Link Sharing, and YouTube sharing in Experience Manager Assets" webinar teaches you how to use interactive video and other features to tie conversion-driven events into your video marketing content.

 >[!NOTE]
 >